Geirrod: Giant That Tried To Kill God Thor But Was Killed Himself

 This early and famous poem tells of Thor's visit to the realm of the giant Geirrod and how dangerous this visit was.

-It happened one day that Loki wandered around Asgard, and wanted to come up with new tricks.
+One day, Loki wandered around Asgard and wanted to develop new tricks.

 "I want to fly to Jotunheim," he explained, "and see what the giants are up against us."